 Dynamic Voltage and Frequency Scaling (DVFS): DVFS involves balancing performance and energy consumption by adjusting the GPU and CPU’s frequencies.
 While processes are slowed, it can quickly reduce temperature while the processor continues running.

 Activity Migration: This technique involves running computations on spare units in colder areas of the chip to reduce overall power density.
 In the simplest case, this is achieved through activity ping-ponging between one unit and a redundant unit.
 Alternatively, a thermal-aware superscalar microprocessor (TAM) may be employed, where the primary pipeline is clock gated and the system resorts to a simpler, ultra-low power secondary pipeline.

 2. Material Selection

 Choice of materials can have a big impact on keeping smartphone temperatures down.
-That’s why it’s important to perform a thermal analysis on your design using tools like SolidWorks Flow Simulation or a Finite Elements Analysis (FEA) simulation to develop a better thermal picture of your device’s internals.
+That’s why it’s important to perform a thermal analysis on your design using tools like Cadence Celsius Thermal Solver which includes a Finite Elements Analysis (FEA) simulation to develop a better thermal picture of your device’s internals.
 High thermal conductivity and structural integrity are key in choosing the right materials for your smartphone’s body.